F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

     - Beginning with version v1.7.0, there are two options for configuring CFE.
 At a high level, they include:

       - Discovery via Tags: This involves discovering external cloud resources to manage by a set of tags (a deployment scoping tag and/or a configuration related tag) on the resources.
 This requires minimal configuration on the BIG-IP side and dynamically discovers external resources to manage.
       - Explicit Configuration: This involves defining external resources to manage by name, address, etc. in the CFE configuration itself.
 This requires additional configuration on the BIG-IP side but facilitates advanced configurations and some automation workflows.

-    - Although Cloud Failover no longer requires tags on *external* resources, it may still require them on its own NICs or instance in some environments.
-See your provider :ref:`aws`, :ref:`gcp`, and :ref:`azure` sections for more details.
+Although Cloud Failover no longer requires tags on *external* resources, it may still require them on its own NICs or instance in some environments.
+See the :ref:`aws`, :ref:`gcp`, and :ref:`azure` sections for more details.

 .. _base-comps: